How to Bottom:

 • Start with some over the counter remedies like stool softeners, suppository (Calmol-4), and preparation H / OTC creams

 Things should improve over the next couple of days.
 If they do, then ease back into bottoming again by starting with an anal dilator or butt plug as a test, making sure your ass is ready for full engagement.

 The other scenario is if the bleeding, pain, or any other symptoms, hasn’t stopped from the initial injury, then please go see a doctor.
 And by “doctor”, we don’t mean just any doctor, but rather, one who has the wherewithal to understand our community and the needs that surround it.

 Some of the issues surrounding anal trauma can be from:

 Early intervention can set the stage for complete eradication.
 The longer one waits, the higher the probability that the acute issue enters the chronic phase, with its chronicity requiring a more detailed surgical intervention.

-Extracurricular: Bringing Anal Toys into Your Bedroom
+Step Eight: Bringing Anal Toys into Your Bedroom

 Toys are a great way to ‘sexplore’ either by yourself or with a partner (or two) and can be used as part of preparation, foreplay, or during sex.

 Dildos are a great toy to start building your collection with.
 A few pointers:

 • The presence of balls on a dildo are a definite positive — they not only make your experience more realistic, but also from a medical perspective, this barrier prevents the loss of the item in the anal canal (a win-win).